Ren14/tweet-api/README.md

 ### How to test ?
 Run application
 1. `docker compose -u`
+2. `go mod tidy`
-2. Execute main on IDE (todo: build image and add to docker-compose)
+3. Execute main on IDE (todo: build image and add to docker-compose)

 ### Calling endpoints